-I hope this cheesecake goes on your Thanksgiving holiday menu this year!
+I hope this Pumpkin Cheesecake with Sticky Toffee Sauce goes on your Thanksgiving holiday menu this year!

 The first time I made Pumpkin Cheesecake I was in college.
 I came home for Thanksgiving and I wanted to add a new dessert to the rest of the usual suspects.
 After I made that cheesecake, I kid you not, I, the person who made it, did not get a single slice.
 The family loved it!
 Nevermind if the baker wanted to try her own work.
 They were only looking out for themselves.
 Several years later bring us to this moment.
 That slice that you see coming out of that delicious cake was my first piece, and although I didn’t eat the entire piece (watching that gut) I enjoyed the few bites I had.
 That toffee sauce gives the cheesecake a nice nutty overlay that compliments the pumpkin so well.
 Not to mention this is an extremely easy dessert to make.
 If you are going to make this for the holiday or another holiday event, it is best if you make it the day before so it is completely chilled the next day.
 I hope you enjoy this cheesecake and your holiday!

 - ½ c. pecans

 - 1¼ c. brown sugar

 - 2 tsp. pure vanilla extract

 - 1 tsp. cinnamon

 - ½ tsp. ginger